iftahaider/DCF-Valuation-of-Walton-PLC/Analysis/BD_Economy_Analysis.md

 | FY2026 Projection (ADB) | 8.0% | Elevated but declining |
 | FY2030 Projection (IMF) | 5.54% | Approaching 5-6% central bank target |

-### Root Causes of Inflation:

-- **Currency Devaluation Pass-Through:** BDT depreciation 39.53% (Jan 2022 - Jan 2025) inflates import costs
-- **Supply-Side Shocks:** Global commodity prices, import pressures
-- **Demand-Side Factors:** Government spending on subsidies (Tk 279.79 crore in H1 FY25) and food stockpiling
-- **Energy Costs:** Fuel prices and electricity tariffs
-- **Wage Growth:** Inflation-driven wage pressures post-political unrest

-### Implications for Walton:

-- **COGS Pressure:** Import-dependent raw materials face higher landed costs
-- **Pricing Power Limitation:** Domestic market price sensitivity amid inflation
-- **Working Capital:** Increased inventory financing costs at high interest rates
-- **Forex Losses:** Currency devaluation creates realized and unrealized FX losses
+The taka depreciated around 39.5% vs USD between Jan 2022 and Jan 2025 [(LightCastle Analytics Wing)](https://lightcastlepartners.com/insights/2025/03/bangladesh-economic-growth-investment-challenges/).
+This sharply increased the local cost of imported raw materials and components.
+Global commodity prices and import dependence increased operational costs.
+Higher government spending on subsidies and food stockpiling supported demand but also added to inflation.

+Customers are under pressure and are very price‑sensitive.
+So, Walton is unable to fully raise prices.
+Higher prices mean more cash tied up in inventories and receivables, and that cash is financed at high interest rates.
+Sharp exchange rate moves create both realized and unrealized FX losses, as seen in FY2025.
+In simple terms: high inflation and a weak currency increase Walton’s costs and make it harder to raise prices, squeezing margins.

 ---

 ## Currency & Foreign Exchange Crisis
+Bangladesh has gone through a mini‑FX crisis with significant taka depreciation and pressure on reserves.

-### Bangladeshi Taka Depreciation Trajectory:
+### Bangladeshi Taka Depreciation Trend:

 | Period | BDT/USD Rate | Cumulative Depreciation |
 |--------|--------------|--------------------------|